judnich/TupleMarkup/EXAMPLES.md

 ### Done.

 That's it!
 You now know all of TML.
-Take a look at the examples if you haven't already to see how it looks in use.
+Take a look at the examples to see how it looks in use.